ssdqa/sensitivityselectioncriteria/README.md

 status](https://www.r-pkg.org/badges/version/expectedvariablespresent)](https://CRAN.R-project.org/package=sensitivityselectioncriteria)
 <!-- badges: end -->

 The Sensitivity to Selection Criteria module summarizes demographic makeup and fact distribution differences between a base cohort definition and alternate cohort definitions.
+This functionality will allow users to assess which cohort definition best fits their needs in a study context.

 ## Installation